ServiceNowDevProgram/example-instancescan-checks/README.md

 Navigate to the user preference <sys_user_preference> table and search by 'rowcount'.
 Set the value to 50 max.
 Also, can set the property 'glide.ui.per_page' sys property value to 10, 20, 50 only

+### Instance scan check to identify slow jobs in transaction logs.
+The Instance Scan Check is a table check scan that allows administrators to investigate transaction logs in ServiceNow to diagnose performance issues reported by users.
+This check specifically identifies transactions with a **Response Time** greater than **120 seconds**, helping to uncover performance bottlenecks, understand user behavior, and track down issues within a specific time frame.

 ### Check System Property with 'Ignore cache' = False
 Ignore Cache is a Glide Properties (records in the sys_properties table) field that impacts system performance.When it’s not handled carefully it can cause a system-wide cache flush leading to potentially severe performance degradation for anywhere from 5 to 30 minutes.